 Racist, violent evidence presented in federal trial against Ahmaud Arbery's killers

-There was a video, shared by McMichael on Facebook, of a Black boy dancing on the Ellen show, the original music cut out and swapped for the racist song "Alabama N----r" by Johnny Rebel.
-The music went on and on for an uncomfortably long time; the dehumanizing lyrics blasting through the courtroom like something from a blackface minstrel show.
+There was a video, shared by McMichael on Facebook, of a Black boy dancing on The Ellen DeGeneres Show, the original music cut out and swapped for the racist song "Alabama N****r" by Johnny Rebel.
+The music went on and on for an uncomfortably long time, the dehumanizing lyrics blasting through the courtroom like something from a blackface minstrel show.

 "There was more," replied the witness, FBI agent Amy Vaughn.

-Vaughn had analyzed the contents of cell phones and social media accounts for the government, building its case against McMichael, his father Greg McMichael and neighbor William "Roddie" Bryan who are on trial for violating Ahmaud Arbery's civil rights when they chased him down a public street and shot him while out for a run on Feb.
+Vaughn had analyzed the contents of cellphones and social media accounts for the government, building its case against McMichael; his father, Greg McMichael; and neighbor William "Roddie" Bryan, who are on trial for violating Ahmaud Arbery's civil rights when they chased him down a public street and shot him while he was out for a run on Feb.
 23, 2020.

 The three men were already convicted of murder and sentenced to life in prison in a state trial last year.
 Now, federal prosecutors are trying to prove that the McMichaels and Bryan went after Arbery because of his race, violating his right to use a public street.
 In opening statements on Monday, prosecutor Bobbi Bernstein claimed that texts and social media evidence from the defendants would prove the government's case.